chrisbanes/Android-PullToRefresh/README.md

 ### Pull Up to Refresh
 By default this library is set to Pull Down to Refresh, but if you want to allow Pulling Up to Refresh then you can do so.
 You can even set the View to enable both Pulling Up and Pulling Down using the 'both' setting.
 See the [Customisation](https://github.com/chrisbanes/Android-PullToRefresh/wiki/Customisation) page for more information on how to set this.

+## Apps
+Want to see which Apps are already using Android-PullToRefresh?
+Have a look [here](https://github.com/chrisbanes/Android-PullToRefresh/wiki/Apps).
+If you have an App which is not on the list, [let me know](http://www.senab.co.uk/contact/).

+## Changelog
+Please see the new [Changelog](https://github.com/chrisbanes/Android-PullToRefresh/wiki/Changelog) page to see what's recently changed.

 ## Pull Requests

 I will gladly accept pull requests for fixes and feature enhancements but please do them in the dev branch.
 The master branch is for the latest stable code,  dev is where I try things out before releasing them as stable.
 Any pull requests that are against master from now on will be closed asking for you to do another pull against dev.

-## Changelog
-Please see the new [Changelog](https://github.com/chrisbanes/Android-PullToRefresh/wiki/Changelog) page to see what's recently changed.

 ## Acknowledgments